Relationship Breakdown: 3 signs that indicate it’s time for a change

 About 2% of all humans have always been born with a differently wired brain to the rest of us “neurotypicals”.
 This wiring shows up very clearly on MRI scans.
 Just as some people have colour blindness, so this group has emotional blindness.
 The amount of blindness varies but it is difficult for these individuals to empathise.
 If they are lucky and have a very warm, stable, trauma-free and supportive childhood, they generally get along in life fairly well.

 However, others become classically psychopathic in their behaviours.
-That means, they really don’t care about hurting others -including you- are highly manipulative, impulsive and believe that rules don’t apply to them.
+That means, they really don’t care about hurting others – including you.
+They are also highly manipulative, impulsive and believe that rules don’t apply to them.
 They are also highly reward-driven.
-That’s why some smart psychopaths become very successful and in fact, this 2% is over-represented in sales, politics, senior management in big corporations, and the media.
+That’s why some smart psychopaths become very successful.
+And in fact, this 2% is over-represented in sales, politics, senior management in big corporations, and the media.
 The less smart ones fill our prisons.

 If you are asking the question ‘am I in a relationship with a Psychopath?’ or ‘how do I break up with a psychopath?’ then contact us.
 Professional help can be needed to get out of the relationship safely.
 Psychopathy in adults is generally regarded as being almost impossible to treat and some Psychopaths are expert manipulators.